mittagessen/kraken/docs/training.rst

         sufficiently similar edition as a base.

-After transcribing a number of lines the results have to be saved, either using the ``Download`` button on the lower right or through the regular ``Save Page As`` function of the browser.
+After transcribing a number of lines the results have to be saved, either using the ``Download`` button on the lower left or through the regular ``Save Page As`` (CTRL+S) function of the browser.
 All the work done is contained directly in the saved files and it is possible to save partially transcribed files and continue work later.

 Next the contents of the filled transcription environments have to be extracted through the ``ketos extract`` command: